bedstitest/handin_02_changeBox/docs/Journal.md

 ## Seperation of work and collaboration

 **The design** was done in collaboration, collected around a (digital) white board.
-This meant that everbody was updated and informed about the desition, aswell as making sure everbodys ideas were heard.
+This meant that everbody was updated and informed about the decision, aswell as making sure everbody's ideas were heard.

 **The implementation**
-The responsiblity of implementation of the classes and the corresponding tests where separated between group members, to achive higher black box testing and to make sure that everybody could work independantly of each other.
+The responsiblity of implementation of the classes and the corresponding tests where separated between group members, to achieve higher black box testing and to make sure that everybody could work independantly of each other.

 ## Descriptions and reflections about testing
 ### Door